-The Arkansas Teacher Corps Teacher Development Team plans and implements personalized coaching, virtual and in-person programming, and professional learning communities, ensuring all development is grounded in data, adult learning theory, social justice, and the unique contexts of the communities in which we work.
+The Arkansas Teacher Corps Teacher Development Team plans and implements in-person programming, virtual book studies, and personalized coaching, ensuring all development is grounded in student and Fellow data, adult learning theory, social justice, and the unique contexts of the communities in which we work.

 Teacher Development Vision